azoff/truman/README.md

   1380321799.4318 | BUCK   | 0769b54e1144b8c807c02a51645badca | DELEGATE_COMPLETE | 20621
 ```

-*Note* There are other Actors and messages that one could see in the log file.
+__Note__: There are other actors and events that one could see in the log file.
 However, for the most part, this is the
 standard interaction between a Client and Desk.

 Documentation